sv-wit/convex-hull-java/README.md

 This project computes the convex hull of a given or newly created set of points.
 You can import a file with points or add new points by clicking in the GUI.

-**Note:** This project was developed as part of a university assignment.
+**Note:** This project was developed as part of a university assignment and is my first larger project.
+If you decide to review or critique the code, please do so constructively! 😄

 ---